There’s one thing nerds and meatheads will always have in common—they both want to be superheroes.

 Now extend your arms in front of your chest and point the club in front of you.
 Perform a swing as you would with a kettlebell—tilt your tailbone back and bend your hips backward to lower your torso until you feel a stretch in your hamstrings.

 Allow the club to swing behind you between your legs.
 Keep your spine long throughout the movement so your head and hips are aligned.

-The call to lightning trains your ability to transfer load from the back of your body to the front without losing a strong body position—long spine, proud chest, and hips neutral.
+The swing trains your ability to transfer load from the back of your body to the front without losing a strong body position—long spine, proud chest, and hips neutral.

-It will improve your technique on any hip hinging exercise (think deadlifts, squats, and swings) as well as any overhead pressing you do.
+It will improve your technique on any hip hinging exercise (think deadlifts, squats, and kettlebell swings).

 “It works the glutes, hamstrings, core, and shoulders,” says Heins, as well as your upper back, which has to keep the club from yanking your shoulders forward and rounding your spine.
 “Having to fight that creates a better base of strength.”